khaldi-med/rwxrob_boosts/linux_cli.md

 * dpkg -L packageNameWill list out the ﬁles installed and path details for a given package on Debian.
 * dpkg -l | grep -i <edit>Return all .deb installed packages with <edit> irrespective of cases.
 * less /var/lib/dpkg/available Return descriptions of all available packages.
-* whatis vimList a one-line description of vim.

 ```
 Netcat is a tool that can help you read or write data over the internet and is